List of Terminator: The Sarah Connor Chronicles characters: Charley Dixon

 Charley Dixon, portrayed by Dean Winters (introduced in the pilot episode), is Sarah Connor's fiancé in 1999 before she leaves him, fearing discovery of her true identity and thus her son John's death.
 After an explosion at the Security Trust Bank of Los Angeles in which Sarah and John are assumed to be killed, Charley comes to Los Angeles to see the rubble for himself.
 There, he settles, meets, and eventually marries Michelle Dixon.
 Eight years later, Charley immediately recognizes Sarah and John from the television news reports of their nude appearance in the middle of Interstate Highway 105 (the bank explosion was a time displacement field that transported the Connors, Cameron, and the flaming head of a T-888 forward in time).
 After helping to save the life of John's uncle Derek Reese, Charley learns of John's father's identity, Sarah's past, and the impending future of Skynet.

 Cromartie, the T-888 pursuing the Connors, kidnaps Charley's wife to lure Sarah, intercept her telephone conversation with John, and prevent Sarah's interference in Cromartie's hunt for John.
 After Sarah arrives at Michelle's location with Derek and Charley, and Sarah talks to John on the phone, Cromartie detonates explosives at the base of a mobile communications antenna tower, rendering it useless and nearly killing the four humans in the adjoining structure onto which it falls.
 Sarah, Derek and Charley receive only superficial wounds, but Michelle is severely injured by the flying debris, leaving Charley a widower when she succumbs to her wounds later in the episode.
 In the episode, "Self Made Man", dialogue from John reveals that Charley left Los Angeles following his wife's funeral.
 In the episode "To The Lighthouse", it is revealed that he relocated to a lighthouse on an island.
 When the island is invaded (possibly by Kaliba goons), however, Charley is killed while trying to fight them off with a gun.

 Michelle Dixon

-Michelle Dixon, portrayed by Sonya Walger (introduced in the pilot episode), is the wife of Charley, Sarah's fiancé in 1999.
+Michelle Dixon, portrayed by Sonya Walger (introduced in the pilot episode), is married to Charley, Sarah's fiancé in 1999.
 In the season two episode "Automatic for the People", she is told about Terminators by James Ellison.
 She is kidnapped, bound, and gagged by Cromartie and dies from injuries in the next episode, "The Mousetrap".